Skip to main content

 Senses and Abilities

-This turtle never gets tired!
-In 1996, the loggerhead sea turtle Adelita swam a distance of more than 9,000 miles (14,500 km) from Mexico via Hawaii to Japan.
-This was the first time, the route of an animal across an entire ocean has been tracked by means of an electronic transmitter.
-The turtle swam at a speed of about 1.6 km/h and it took her nearly a year to cover the distance.
+In 1996, a loggerhead turtle named Adelita traveled a distance of more than 9,000 miles (14,500 km) from Mexico to Hawaii to Japan.
+It was the first time the route of an animal across an entire ocean has been tracked by means of an electronic transmitter.
+The turtle swam at a speed of about one mile per hour (1.6 km/h) and it took her nearly a year to cover the distance.

 Magnetic Sense